zfalstic/academic-portfolio/F25/ECE_302H/README.md

-# ECE 302H Intro to Electrical Engineering: Honors
+# ECE 302H Introduction to Electrical Engineering: Honors

-The source of all stress and academic anxiety of a ECE Honors Freshman
+The source of all stress and academic anxiety of an ECE Honors Freshman

 [Syllabus](./syllabus-f25-hanson.pdf)
 [Textbook](./textbook.pdf)